pongib/365DaysOfLearning/README.md

 **Thoughts**: I used pub/sub as at my work and found this lesson improve me about how to troubleshoot and see that my subscriber is balance with my publish rate via stackdriver.
 And excited about kafka even it cover a bit of it, also surpise that can work together both pub/sub and kafka on same pipeline.
 Today after work I feel want to sleep but need to learn so I try hard to stay focus and make it complete for today.

+## Day 9: Jan 10, 2020

+**TIL**: Try to help my college to deploy model on aws sagemaker and didn't work, its cli is not easy to use also document haha.
+Learn a bit about process data with batch and stream and dataflow that can solve challenge about unify batch and stream data and out of order data.

+**Thoughts**: Both platform aws and gcloud their have some similar concept on tools.
+It will be cool if I can use both platform on full their capacity.